-Typically, student combines the specialization in which their received their undergraduate degree (example: civil, chemical, electrical or mechanical) with an additional specialization in engineering management.
-At the completion of the program, the student is awarded one Master of Engineering degree, with two specializations.
+Typically, student combines the specialization in which they received their undergraduate degree (example: civil, chemical, electrical, or mechanical) with an additional specialization in engineering management.
+At the completion of the program, the student is awarded one master of engineering degree, with two specializations.

 By means of careful selection and coordination of courses to avoid overlap, the dual specialization may be earned with a considerable saving in total time and credit requirements.

 The minimum total number of credits is 39 with thesis or 42 without thesis.
 In such cases, students must satisfy all requirements of the two programs and complete an additional 9 credits in the second program.